3 Queer Black Female Entrepreneurs Share How To Build a Successful Business

 According to Morgan, The ebbs and flows are something that every entrepreneur will experience.
 You may have success in sales in one month and minimal sales the next month.
 So it is important to be prepared for the low months and not feel discouraged along the journey based on revenue alone.

 Another entrepreneur agrees with that sentiment as well, Diamonde Williamson.
 Diamonde Williamson is the CEO and Director/Executive Producer of her own production company, Third and Wonder Production House.
-Third and Wonder focus on telling authentic Black women stories and hiring Black women to tell those stories, since the year 2010.
-With 10+ experience, Williamson has learned that taking care of yourself mentally, physically, and spirituality is just as important when it comes to growing your business.
+Third and Wonder focused on telling authentic Black women’s stories and hiring Black women to tell those stories, since the year 2010.
+With 10+ experience, Williamson has learned that taking care of yourself mentally, physically, and spiritually is just as important when it comes to growing your business.

 “Wellness is a business strategy.
 We try to think strategically when it comes to business, but the first step is to really get your mind right.
 Let me just take a walk or take a shower.
 Give ourselves those spaces to flow and allow things to come to us instead of forcing inspiration.”

 She continued, “Business is going to business.
 There are some things we just can’t control.
-So how are we taking care of ourselves, something we can control, so that we can show up better when business goes up or down?
+So how are we taking care of ourselves, something we can control, so that we can show up better when the business goes up or down?
 You want to be resilient in this industry and you can’t allow the business to take you out because you are not well.
 The mission is beyond the business.
 The business is just a catalyst for my purpose in life.”